How to claim Universal credit with a mental health condition

 Read our guide on preparing for your Universal Credit Work Capability Assessment.

-Getting your decision form the DWP
+Getting your decision from the DWP

 Following your assessment, the DWP will write to you explaining their decision - this may take several weeks or months.